The Fine Art of Casting

 Should be a dog, or maybe even cat, of some sort.
 If the animal could do something wonderful, like talk, juggle or calculate annuities, all the better.

-2 responses to “The Fine Art of Casting”
+2 thoughts on “The Fine Art of Casting”

 Got to treat the stars like stars!